How to read your rate and utilities notice

 - Agriculture and Grazing

-The category that your land has been placed in appears on the first page of your rate notice (see example below).
+The category that your land has been placed in appears on the first page of your Rate & Utilities Notice (see example below).

 Utility charges are for a service, facility or activity for water, sewerage and waste management.